gordielachance/wp-soundsystem/readme.txt

 Works for albums, playlists and live playlists.
 Optional arguments : *post_id*,*max_rows*.

-= Post Bookmarks plugin =
-If the [Post Bookmarks plugin](https://wordpress.org/plugins/post-bookmarks/) is enabled, links from MusicBrainz will be suggested in the Post Bookmarks metabox.

 = Donate! =

 It truly took me a LOT of time to code this plugin, and I decided to release it for free - without any "Premium" plans.
 If you like it, please consider [making a donation](http://bit.ly/gbreant).
 This would be very appreciated — Thanks !